Google+

 External Factors:

-Domestic and international socio-economic conditions influence the
+conditions influence the

-supply and demand of illegal drugs.
+of illegal

 Diplomatic relations affects the level of coordination with source